 Sanford alums are changing the world.
 Holding influential positions in many countries, our graduates are addressing the most pressing issues faced around the globe.
 They share a spirit of optimism and a confidence that allows them to be creative, think big, and solve problems.

 Benefit from a Close Community

 - Our class sizes are small.
 With 60-65 students enrolling each year, you will know everyone and be known.

 - Sanford offers individualized career counseling.
 Typically, 75 percent of graduates are employed within three months of beginning their job search and 95 percent within one year.

-- Professors are accessible and provide one-on-one mentoring.
+- Full-time professors teach all core courses, and provide one-on-one mentoring.
 Our faculty enjoys interacting with students and sharing their policy experience.